 Recipient of the Michael Cuddigan Trust Award 2018, Linda Hirst Contemporary Vocal Prize 2017 and a Leeds Lieder Young Artist 2018, French-born and London-based soprano Héloïse Werner was one of the four shortlisted nominees in the Young Artist category of the Royal Philharmonic Society Music Awards 2017.
-The annual RPS Music Awards, presented in association with BBC Radio 3, are the highest recognition for live classical music in the UK.
-Described by The Stage as “a rising figure on the contemporary music scene” and by The CUSP Magazine as “one of the most exciting young sopranos emerging in the industry”, Héloïse is soprano & co-director for The Hermes Experiment.
-She is a also a composer and cellist.
+She is also a composer and cellist, and is currently singing music by Laura Moody in the production of Macbeth at the Sam Wanamaker Playhouse, Shakespeare’s Globe Theatre.

 In July 2018, Héloïse premiered her solo opera exploring language and identity The Other Side of the Sea in London and Aldeburgh.
 Written in collaboration with poet Octavia Bright, director Emily Burns and visual artist Jessie Rodger, generously supported by The Michael Cuddigan Trust and developed in 2017 during a Snape Maltings residency under the mentorship of Zoë Martlew, The Other Side of the Sea will be performed again at Kings Place in April 2019 as part of their Venus Unwrapped series.
 In 2016, Héloïse starred in Jonathan Woolgar’s acclaimed one-woman opera Scenes from the End at London’s Tristan Bates Theatre, following on from successful runs at the Camden and Edinburgh Fringe Festivals (★★★★ review from The Stage here).
 The show was featured in the Evening Standard “Arts picks of the week” and “The ten hottest tickets in town”.
 She performed extracts from both The Other Side of the Sea and Scenes from the End live on BBC Radio 3.